ishtartec/CDF-Workshop/README.md

 ##### Questions to Answer
 1. What does a full RSVP Json object look like?
 2. How many output files do you end up with?
-3. How can you change the file name that Json is saved as from PutFile?
+3. How can you change the file name that JSON is saved as from PutFile?
 3. Why do you think we are splitting out the RSVP's by group?
-4. Why are we using the Update Attribute processor to add a mime.type?
+4. Why are we using the UpdateAttribute processor to add a mime.type?
-4. How can you cange the flow to get the member photo from the Json and download it.
+4. How can you change the flow to get the member photo from the JSON file and download it.

 ------------------